Available in hardcover & ebook at Amazon and Barnes and Noble, and at your local bookstore. Click to buy.

-Newsmaker received advance praise from the President and Dean of the Newseum in Washington, D.C.; the Dean of the Medill School of Journalism at Northwestern University; and the Washington enterprise editor of USA Today.
+Newsmaker was praised by the President and Dean of the Newseum in Washington, D.C.; the Dean of the Medill School of Journalism at Northwestern University; and the Washington enterprise editor of USA Today.

 Kirkus Reviews—”A lively history of one man’s indelible imprint on American news.”